-When a debt security measured at FVOCI is derecognized, the cumulative gain or loss previously recognized in OCI is reclassified from equity to profit or loss.
+When debt security measured at FVOCI is derecognized, the cumulative gain or loss previously recognized in OCI is reclassified from equity to profit or loss.

-The Corporation elects to present in OCI changes in the fair value of certain investments in equity instruments that are not held for trading.
-The election is made on an instrument-by-instrument basis on initial recognition and is irrevocable.
+The Corporation has elected to present in OCI changes in the fair value certain investments in equity instruments that are not held for trading.
+The election shall be made on an instrument-by-instrument basis on initial recognition and is irrevocable.

-Gains and losses on such equity instruments are never reclassified to profit or loss and no impairment is recognized in profit or loss.
-Dividends are recognized in profit or loss unless they clearly represent a recovery of part of the cost of the investment, in which case they are recognized in OCI.
-Cumulative gains and losses recognized in OCI are transferred to retained earnings on disposal of an investment.
+Gains and losses on such equity instruments shall be never reclassified to profit or loss and no impairment is recognized in profit or loss.
+Dividends shall be recognized in profit or loss unless they represent a recovery of part of the cost of the investment, in which case they shall be recognized in OCI.
+Cumulative gains and losses recognized in OCI shall be transferred to retained earnings on the disposal of an investment.